apppleNova802/apppleNova802/README.md

 - 👋 Hi, I’m Tomohiro Yamano.
-- 👀 I'm a senior of faculty of Agriculture at Kyushu University.
+- 👀 I'm a senior of faculty of Agriculture, Kyushu University.
 My major is cell biology, molecular biology and bioinfomatics.
 I research functional foods with brain function-improving effects and brain-gut axis.
 - 🌱 I’m interested in not only biology but also Data Science.
 I currently learning Machine Learning, DL, IR, and NLP.
 Now, I am doing a joint research in Matsuo Lab., the University of Tokyo.
 - 💞️ I’m looking to become a kaggle expert.
 - 📫 How to reach me ...